harness/developer-hub/docs/chaos-engineering/integrations/pipeline-exec.md

     ![](./static/pipeline-exec/create-2.png)

 3. You can choose one of the notification methods.
 For example, Slack.
-Provide the relevant parameters, and click **Finish**.
+Provide the relevant parameters, which in this case, is the **Slack Webhook URL**.
+Click **Finish**.

     ![](./static/pipeline-exec/provide-params-4.png)